 Public Service Loan Forgiveness (PSLF) is available to borrowers who work full-time in a qualifying public service job while repaying their loans for 120 payments (10 years) in the Direct Loan program in an income-driven repayment plan or standard 10-year repayment.
 Qualifying public service jobs include working for city, county, state or federal government or working for a 501(c)(3) tax-exempt charitable organization.

-Since income-contingent repayment is the only income-driven repayment plan available for Parent PLUS loans, parent borrowers must consolidate their Parent PLUS loans into a Federal Direct Consolidation Loan first to qualify for public service loan forgiveness.
+Since income-contingent repayment is the only income-driven repayment option for Parent PLUS loans, parent borrowers must consolidate their Parent PLUS loans into a Federal Direct Consolidation Loan first to qualify for public service loan forgiveness.
 Repaying the loans under standard repayment would yield no forgiveness, as the loans would be paid off in full after 10 years under standard repayment.

 Public service loan forgiveness reduces the forgiveness period from 25 years to 10 years.
 Public service loan forgiveness is tax-free.